bananocraft/bananocraft.cc/content/posts/cheatsheet.md

 showFullContent = true
 readingTime = false
 +++

-- Invite as many others as you can when you go on
-  - It is more fun with others and you can only tip when others are online

-Use the following command cheatsheet:
 - /deposit
   - gives you a link with a QR code to deposit BAN
 - /bal